1: Introduction

 -

-helps in seperating rendering and state management logic. -
+useReducerhelps in seperating rendering and state management logic. -

-takes current state and action as arguments and returns the new state.
+Reducer functiontakes current state and action as arguments and returns the new state.
 The action argument can be a simple variable, object or a function. -

-takes action as an argument, which is passed as second argument to the reducer function. -
+Dispatch functiontakes action as an argument, which is passed as second argument to the reducer function. -

 As per Redux convention,

-, it passes the second argument to that function and uses the return value for the initial state.
-This could be useful if ourinit
+lazy initialization: If you pass a third function argument touseReducer, it passes the second argument to that function and uses the return value for the initial state.
+This could be useful if ourinitfunction (See code below) read into localStorage or something else that we wouldn’t want happening every re-render.

 function init(initialStateFromProps) {